marcinduma/LTRCLD-2557/docs/index.md

 ●      Business continuity and disaster recovery

-## Cloud Network Controller components:
+## Cisco Cloud Network Solution components:

 Cisco Cloud Network Controller is the main architectural component of this multicloud solution.
 It is the unified point of automation and management for the solution fabric including network and security policy, health monitoring, and optimizes performance and agility.
 The complete solution includes: